 Such information may be placed in yearbooks, student directories and other publications, or in local media if the student is a part of a picture or other coverage.
 It may also be disclosed to certain school officials to include contractors or consultants to whom Grantham has outsourced institutional services or functions.
-If a student does not wish this information to be released, he/she may contact the University Registrar to request a Non-Disclosure of Directory Information form or download the form from www.grantham.edu.
+If a student does not wish this information to be released, he/she may contact the University Registrar to request a Non-Disclosure of Directory Information form or download the form from grantham. edu.
 This request must be forwarded to the University Registrar within thirty (30) days of enrollment or by October 1 of each year for non-new students.
-More detailed information regarding student rights under FERPA is available at www.grantham.edu.
+More detailed information regarding student rights under FERPA is available at grantham.edu.

-the party sending the information and the student.
+the student, so it is important that any information sent be shared only between the party sending the information and the student.
 Use of the Grantham University email account provides Grantham with a greater level of assurance that it is the student with whom the University is communicating.
 This allows the University to communicate with the student in a way that protects student rights.